-We aim to improve the oral health of students and workers by eliminating the most common barriers to visiting the dentist.
+Whether it's a student without access to a traditional dental home, or a working parent with a busy schedule, we aim to improve the oral health of our patients by eliminating the most common barriers to visiting the dentist.

 Nearly 1 in 3 students ages 6-12 miss school due to unexpected dental problems.
 Parents face huge difficulties when trying to schedule dental visits for their child around school, work and extracurriculars.

 Only 50% of adults with dental benefits actually visit the dentist in a given year.
 They cite "inconvenience" as one of the top 3 reasons.

 By turning the traditional delivery model of dentistry upside-down, we're better equipped to serve the needs of busy patients, ensuring they can maintain their smile and get on with their lives.